 - Very narrow pavement

 - Road blends into the landscape

 - Relationship to cemetery

 - Long views across fields

+- Mature trees on the south side of the road

 Mount Carmel Cemetery Road is named for the 19th century Mt.
 Carmel Patuxent Cemetery (Montgomery County Burial Sites Inventory #108) which lies just north of the roadway.
 Land for a Methodist Protestant church near this site was deeded in 1858, along with a 25-foot-wide right-of-way to access the house of worship from the Westminster and Washington Road (MD 97), described in the land records as already in use "as a common road."